 |

-When whip stitching the plastic canvas edges, cut canvas corners diagonally to allow a better converge when whip stitching edges.
+When whip stitching the plastic canvas edges, cut canvas corners diagonally to allow better coverage when whip stitching edges.

 Debi's Plastic Canvas Site